ms-van3t-devs/ms-van3t/README.md

 Not installing `libclang-common-8-dev` may result in QtCreator wrongly highlighting several errors and not recognizing some types, when opening any source or header file, even if the code compiles correctly.

 **Important**: if `libclang-common-8-dev` is not available, you can try installing a newer version.
 For example, on Ubuntu 22, we verified that `libclang-common-15-dev` works well too.

+## CLion

+CLion can be easily installed with the [JetBrains Toolbox App](https://www.jetbrains.com/toolbox-app/).

+You can find all the instructions for setting up CLion with ns-3 (and the same applies to ms-van3t, as it is based on ns-3) [here](https://carlosrismadoctutorial.readthedocs.io/en/latest/IDE.html#clion).

 # Supported ETSI C-ITS messages